intermine/im-docs/docs/system-requirements/software/perl.rst

   $ o conf [SETTING NAME] "NEW VALUE"

-example, to make installed modules uninstall previous versions and use sudo to elevate permissions (very good ideas), type:
+For example, to make installed modules, uninstall previous versions and use sudo to elevate permissions (very good idea), type:

 .. code-block:: bash